-For details about using projects in System Manager, and for further information about deployment, see the User Guide for IBM WebSphere Business Integration Express for Item Synchronization.
+For details about using projects in System Manager, and for further information about deployment, see the User Guide for IBM WebSphere Business Integration Server Express.

 Completing the configuration

 After you have created a configuration file for a connector and modified it, make sure that the connector can locate the configuration file when the connector starts up.